ChaosRez/umbilical-choir-core/README.md

 ## Supported FaaS Providers
-At this time, the agent supports the following FaaS nodes:
+At this time, the agent supports the following FaaS nodes and Runtimes:
 - tinyFaaS (self hosted)
+  - nodejs, and python3
 - AWS Lambda
+  - ???
 - Google Functions
+  - nodejs20, python312

 ### GCP Functions
 The GCP Functions SDK is not well-documented and has multiple incompatible versions, and it is not backward-compatible.
 So, If reusing/publishing any part, please attribute it to me (@chaosRez) and cite our paper (see project README.md).
 The agent doesn't use the `gcloud` CLI to deploy functions to GCP.
-Instead, it uses the recent GCP API to intract with the GCP Functions service, which by the way took me a lot of time to figure out.
+Instead, it uses the recent GCP API to interact with the GCP Functions service, which by the way took me a lot of time to figure out.
 But, you need to set Application Default Credentials (ADC) in your environment using `gcloud`.
 A Google Cloud Platform project set up with appropriate permissions enabled is needed.
 For more complex scenarios, refer to the official [go-cloud documentation](https://cloud.google.com/functions/docs/concepts/go-runtime)

-The error indicates that the service account or user does not have the necessary permissions to perform the operation on the specified project.
-Here are the steps to resolve this issue:

-1. Ensure the Google Cloud Functions API is enabled for your project.
-2. Grant the necessary permissions to the service account or user.

-### Steps
+The function source priority is as follows:
+1. SourceZipURL
+2. SourceLocalPath
+3. SourceGitRepoURL

+Pre-requisites:

 1. **Enable Google Cloud Functions API**:
     - Go to the [Google Cloud Console](https://console.developers.google.com).